niqodea/meerkat/README.md

 The CLI module provides a convenient way to deploy meerkats that report changes to the terminal.
 One of its main advantages is simplicity, as you only need to provide the following to get started:
-* A truth source fetcher to get your data
+* A fetcher to get your data
 * A stringifier function to convert your items to human-readable text

 The module automatically handles everything else with sensible defaults: